-Hold Premier Berejiklian to Account
+Hold the NSW Government to Account

-The NSW Independent Commission Against Corruption (ICAC) has raised serious questions about property developers appearing to have access to the Premier.
+The NSW Independent Commission Against Corruption (ICAC) Operation Keppel has raised serious questions about property developers appearing to have access to the Premier.
 A recent Government Information (Public Access) Act (GIPA) request has revealed that a group known as "Locals for Metro Southwest" was hosted by the Premier's Office for a meeting in the Premier's boardroom on 28 June 2019.

-The "Locals for Metro Southwest" appear to be comprised of property developers and a registered lobbyist, yet there is no disclosure on the Premier's Ministerial Disclosure Log.
+The "Locals for Metro Southwest" appears to be comprised of property developers and a registered lobbyist, yet there is no disclosure on the Premier's Ministerial Disclosure Log.
 The Premier's Office has refused to release the names of the advisors involved and has not released any minutes or further information about the meeting.

 During the 2019 NSW Legislative Council Inquiry into the Sydenham-Bankstown line conversion, a number of witnesses raised concerns regarding the appearance of the "Locals for Metro Southwest".
 The group secured an exclusive video from the Transport Minister for its launch event in June 2018.